eniac111/pretalx-container/README.md

 # pretalx-container

-Container image and configuration for Pretalx
+Unofficial container image and configuration for Pretalx